thomas051083/psd-psw/_events/learning-journeys-1(1-6Jul).md

     <td>
       <b>Learning Journey to MOE Heritage Centre</b>
       <br>5 July (Fri), 2.30pm - 4.00pm
-      <br>Come find out more about the Singapore Education Story and its role in nation-building through this visit to the MOE Heritage Centre.
+      <br>Come find out more about the Singapore Education Story and its role in nation-building.
       <br><a href="/events/learning-journeys/event-details/LJ_moeheritage">Click here to find out more.</a>
     </td>
   </tr>